Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Start by deciding what earns space on the page

-A one-page CV cannot carry everything equally.
-Before you rewrite any section, decide what the document needs to prove first and which details genuinely help support that goal.
+A one-page CV cannot include everything.
+Before rewriting any section, decide what the document needs to prove first, and which details genuinely support that goal.

 See an example